 - Deputy Dean DSM, Professor Lynley Anderson

-- Associate Dean Southland, Associate Professor Konrad Richter
+- Associate Dean Southland, Clinical Professor Konrad Richter

 - Associate Dean Māori, Justine Camp

 - Associate Dean Pacific, Dr Letava Tafuna’i

 - Associate Dean Student Affairs (ALM), Dr Rachel Mansfield